qrzn23/min/wip/magick/content.md

 12. Let the Magus act thus in his conjuration.

-13. Let him sit and conjure3 let him draw himself together in that forcefulness ; let him rise next swollen and straining; let him dash back the hood from his head and fix his basilisk eye upon the sigil of the demon.
+13. Let him sit and conjure3 let him draw himself together in that forcefulness; let him rise next swollen and straining; let him dash back the hood from his head and fix his basilisk eye upon the sigil of the demon.
 Then let him sway the force of him to and fro like a satyr in silence, until the Word burst from his throat.